 How to serve this crispy cauliflower

 OK, now the question: how to serve it?
 Because we loved this breaded cauliflower so much, we decided to make it into a few different recipes.
 Our favorite: this crispy cauliflower tacos recipe!
 And we’ve got another bowl meal coming soon.
 It’s a fantastic side dish or appetizer as well.
 If serving as an appetizer, you could add a drizzle of Yum Yum sauce or another sauce.
 Or, kids love this cauliflower with ketchup!

 Looking for cauliflower recipes?

-Aside from this crispy cauliflower, here are a few of our favorite cauliflower recipes on A Couple Cooks:
+Aside from this crispy cauliflower, here are a few top cauliflower recipes:

 - Veggie Burrito Bowl with Cauliflower Rice